-In January 2011, more than three years after the initial release of the coins, NGC announced that they had certified the so-called 2007 “Frosted Freedom” Proof Platinum Eagle which contained an obvious die polishing error.
+In January 2011, more than three years after the initial release of the coins, the Numismatic Guaranty Corporation (NGC) announced that they had certified the so-called 2007 “Frosted Freedom” Proof Platinum Eagle which contained an obvious die polishing error.
 Later statements provided by the United States Mint indicated that the coins were actually pre-production strikes which had been inadvertently released into the production stream.
 Only an extremely small number were released and just three examples have been identified so far.

 According to the United States Mint, the total population of “Frosted Freedom” coins that were struck and potentially distributed to collectors includes 12 one ounce coins, 21 half ounce coins, and 21 quarter ounce coins.